Compliance and Corporate Governance

-The DASH Group Head of Legal heads the Group’s Compliance team and reports to the Group CHAIRMAN
+DASH’s Head of Legal supervises the group’s compliance and reports to the group chairman.

 Our corporate governance

 The Board comprises a balance of Executive and Non-Executive Directors who bring a wide range of skills and experience to its deliberations.
-The Non-Executive Directors fulfil a vital role in corporate accountability and bring independent judgment to issues of strategy, performance, resources and standards of conduct.
+The Non-Executive Directors fulfill a vital role in corporate accountability and bring independent judgment to issues of strategy, performance, resources, and standards of conduct.